Baffert recalls how Sheikh Mohammed helped save his life in Dubai

 Game On Dude did not win, but Baffert won the battle for his life as he made a quick recovery.

-Earlier this week her paid tribute to Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, who famously visited Baffert in the hospital and wished him well.
+Earlier this week, he paid tribute to Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, who famously visited Baffert in the hospital and wished him well.

 “I have great memories because I had a heart attack there and Sheikh Mohammed saved me,” Baffert told the Dubai Racing Club.